robtimus/promiseful-connect-sdk/README.md

     npm i promiseful-connect-sdk

 It's advised to do this in addition to installing `connect-sdk-nodejs`, so you can take full control over its version.
+This is necessary to get access to new request or response properties.

 ## Building the repository